Kathirikai sadam | Brinjal Rice | Vangi Bath

 • Cook rice with 1:2 water for 2 whistles, and after the steam is naturally released, spread the rice in a wide pan.
 Add a drop of oil and mix well

-• Add 1 teaspoon of oil and add all the ingredients under to “to temper” and let them splutter
+• Add 1 tsp of oil and add all the ingredients under to “temper” and let them splutter

-• After Brinjal is cool down add 2 tablespoon of ground spice powder and little salt for seasoning
+• After the brinjal has cooled down, add 2 tbsp of ground spice powder and a little salt for seasoning

 • Add the tempering and rice to the Brinjal and mix gently